r-owen/base_loom_server/docs/index.md

 ## Select the Mode

-The server has two modes, which are listed at the top of the web page: Weaving and Threading:
+The server has three modes, which are listed at the top of the web page: Weaving, Threading, and Settings:

 * [Weaving](weaving.md) is used to weave fabric; this is by far the most common mode.

 * [Threading](threading.md) will help you thread the loom, by lifting shafts for groups of threads.

+* [Settings](settings.md) allows you specify a few settings that the server remembers.
+  ([Threading](threading.md) also has two settings that allow you to specify how you prefer to thread.)

 Click on the word to select that mode.
 The bold word shows the current mode.